RyanRTJJ/cheatGPT/README.md

 ## Requirements

 Certain files require being run from the project's root directory (`/[path stuff]/CheatGPT`).
-For safety, I recommend running all commands from the project's root directory.
+For safety, I (Jacob) recommend running all commands from the project's root directory.

 I (Jacob) am working in a conda environment named `proj`, which can be created with the following commands: